piRGoif/itop-gravatar/README.md

 ## 💣 Known problems
-The default image won't be displayed if used from a private server.
+The default image won't be displayed if used from a private server (not visible from the Gravatar service).

 ## 🔧 How it works
-The extensions adds a new AttributeGravatarImage object, and overrides the Person::GetAsHTML method to use the new attribute def implementation.
+In an ideal world, just adding a new specific attribute type, and overriding the datamodel class attribute type with XML would be enough.
+..
+But it's not as simple as that 😱 !
+Actually lots of the code around attributes is hard coded in iTop, for example in the
+\MFCompiler::CompileClass...

+The extensions adds :

+* a new ormGravatarImage object
+* overrides Person::Get method

+So for the specific Person.picture attribute, a new value object is returned, implementing a custom URL generation code.

-The Gravatar URL generation is done using [Ember Labs GravatarLib](https://github.com/emberlabs/gravatarlib/), thanks to them for this wonderful library !
+The Gravatar URL generation is done using [Ember Labs GravatarLib](https://github.com/emberlabs/gravatarlib/), thanks to them for this wonderful library 👍 !

-A simplier way would have been to just redefine the Person.picture attribute type with XML (from AttributeImage to AttributeGravatarImage).
-But unfortunately this wouldn't work (getting a mandatory attribute missing error) : most of AttributeDefinition processing is hard-coded...
-Here the error would be raised due to a AttributeImage test in \MFCompiler::CompileClass.